 IN RANDOM ORDER:

-Fonts that contain numbers that are smaller than the letters.
+Fonts that contain numbers that are bigger or smaller than the letters.

 Manufacturers’ tendency to use as much wrapping material for their products as possible.
 Doesn’t the term waste reduction mean anything to them?

 Nature documentaries that contain more humans than other animals.
 I see enough humans on TV as it is, thank you very much!